JodieHillKitcherside/ci-project02-ipcc-ar6-quiz/README.md

 Quiz from Questions.js and explanations from explanations.js are both exported and imported in to the script.js.
 Script.js has been listed as modules on HTML.

 ### Changing options length per question
 The questions.js quiz dataset has a different number of options to select per question.
 Most online quiz examples use a basic format of four routine options, labelled with dataset 1 and so forth.
-This quiz uses a loop to return all select options per object (question).
+This quiz uses code to create a button for each option per question.

 ### Mulitple true answers in javascript array
 The questions.js quiz dataset has two unique questions 'numb 3' and 'numb 13'.
 Both of these questions are trick questions to the user, and have multple answers as the correct answer.
 Code has been written with an array of corrrect answers  for each, then checked via a loop under the main function for reveal answer.